-- Education Funds (Funds 114, 115, 124) is used to account for the revenues and expenditures of the educational and service programs that are not accounted for in any other funds.
-It includes the cost of instructional, administrative, and professional services; supplies and equipment; library books and materials; maintenance of instructional and administrative equipment; and other costs pertaining to the educational programs.
-The Education Fund contains the Special Education Fund (114), Regular Education Fund (115), and School Special Income Fund (124).
+- Education Funds (114, 115, 124) are used to account for the revenues and expenditures of the educational and service programs that are not accounted for in any other funds.
+They include the cost of instructional, administrative, and professional services; supplies and equipment; library books and materials; maintenance of instructional and administrative equipment; and other costs pertaining to the educational programs.
+The Education Funds contain the Special Education Fund (114), Regular Education Fund (115), and School Special Income Fund (124).

 - Special Education Fund (114) represents centralized service delivery activities and administrative outreach provided for students with disabilities.
 This fund is supported by local property taxes, state special education reimbursements, and Medicaid reimbursements.

 - Regular Education Fund (115) represents all instructional and service activities not accounted for in other funds.

 - School Special Income Fund (124) accounts for private foundation grants and donations that schools and departments secure independently, as well as revenues that schools generate for school-specific functions.

 - Building Operations and Maintenance Fund (230) supports the repair and maintenance of CPS buildings.
 The fund is used to account for minor building and property expenses, including the cost of improving, repairing, replacing, and maintaining property and building fixtures.
 The fund also pays for ongoing maintenance costs, such as utility costs, custodial supplies and equipment, and the salaries and benefits of engineers and custodial employees.